Rispin Mansion: History

 In May 2009, the Capitola City Council approved a 55-year lease that would repair the grounds and turn it into a 25-room boutique hotel.
 The project was billed at $14 million.
 However, before construction started, a fire broke out and destroyed around 75% of the mansion, including the tile ceiling, wood floors, and wooden supports.
 Initially, the developers intended to continue their projected renovations, but then decided against it.
 A little over a year after the fire, the city debated whether it should demolish the building.
 Several proposed plans were given, with varying levels of how much, if any, of the building would remain intact after the demolition.
 In 2012, the City of Capitola invested nearly $649,000 to make repairs, citing that it was cheaper to remodel rather than demolish.
 The mayor shared that all of the money was from state funds via Capitola's redevelopment agency and the city had plans to turn the grounds into a city park.
 A few months later, however, the city again reconsidered these plans after state redevelopment funds ran dry and the loan amount remained at the original $1.35 million due to its interest-only loan plan.
 A unanimous decision was made to hold on to the property despite one council member's opinion that the property seems to be "cursed".

+In 2024, Capitola began construction to convert the Rispin grounds into what will be named "The Park at Rispin Mansion".
+The 2012 repairs "entombed" the mansion, closing all access from the outside, and no further renovation is planned.

 Supernatural interest

-A group of "ghost hunters" received permission from the city to make a visit to the property during the middle of the night in order to film with a recording crew.
+The Santa Cruz Ghost Hunters, received permission from the city to make a visit to the property during the middle of the night in order to film with a recording crew.
 The mansion is reportedly a "subject of fascination" for locals as well as "paranormal sleuths".